wabbajack-tools/mod-lists/ghoulout/readme.md

 ## **Things You Should Know**
 ================================

--   Leveling is a lot different in this modlist.
+* Leveling is a lot different in this modlist.
 Level requirements for perks are as low as they can go (due to the way the game is hardcoded for perks, I can't just make them all level 1).
 You'll still get perks points with each level, but....you won't be able to spend them right away.
 Instead, you have to find a book that will unlock the ability to purchase the perk.
 Where are the books, you ask?
 Everywhere!
 Mostly in interiors.
 So keep your eyes open.

--   Zombies are tough, and there are a lot of them.
+* Zombies are tough, and there are a lot of them.
 A lot.
 Thousands.
 I've added roughly 600+ spawn markers, each of which can randomly spawn 1-3 zombies.
 Add this to the spawn markers from the base game and....well...do the math.
 Zombies will replace almost everything in the wasteland.
 Sure, you'll see a creature spawn every now and then, but it's uncommon.
 Aim for the head!

--   There is a death alternative in this list.
+* There is a death alternative in this list.
 You can revive yourself with a stimpak/radaway, or you can choose to wake up from your eternal slumber in your bed.
 Be warned: there are consequences depending on your choice...

--   Pressing C for Clothes during character creation causes your game to lock up.
+* Pressing C for Clothes during character creation causes your game to lock up.
 This is an issue with LooksMenu.
 There is nothing I can do about it.
 So just don't press C for the Clothes option.

+* Leveling and XP notifications are no longer displayed on screen.
+Make sure to check your Stats tab in your Pipboy occasionally to see if you have perk points available to spend.

+* The Inspirational perk is useless.
+I'm sorry, I haven't thought of a good substitute for it yet.
+I am open to any suggestions that don't involve spawning an army of Mama Murphys.

 ## **Future Plans:**
 ================================